peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean isTagged()`<br>
  Gets a value indicating whether this data item has at least one tag.
 * `boolean isTrue()`<br>
- Gets a value indicating whether this value is a CBOR true value.
+ Gets a value indicating whether this value is a CBOR true value, whether tagged or not.
 * `boolean isUndefined()`<br>
  Gets a value indicating whether this value is a CBOR undefined value.
 * `boolean isZero()`<br>